 The purpose of the minor requirement is to afford the student diversity in learning and intellectual development.
-Except for the B.A. in international studies, students who complete the B.A. degree in the College of Liberal Arts must complete a minor course of study (or a second major).
+Except for the majors in interdisciplinary studies and international studies, students who complete the B.A. degree in the College of Liberal Arts must complete a minor course of study (or a second major).
 In a department that offers multiple areas of study, a student may complete the minor course of study (or complete a second major) in the same department as the one in which the student takes his or her major, with the exception of the Department of Chemistry and Biochemistry.
 Unless otherwise specified, a minor consists of 18 hours.
 Requirements for each department are listed in the departmental major and minor requirements in this section.
 An overall GPA of 2.00 or higher is required in all work applied toward the minor.
 Some departments require a minimum grade of C in each course applied toward the minor.
 Students must earn at least 6 hours of their minor courses in residence and must achieve a 2.00 average or higher in all minor courses taken in residence.
 A course may not be counted toward both major and minor requirements.
 A minor may be taken in any liberal arts department or center.
-Interdisciplinary minors are available in African American studies, ineuroscience, and society and health, and Southern Studies.
-Minors also may be chosen in certain disciplines in the professional schools: accountacy, American Sign Language interpreting, applied gerontology, general business, communication sciences and disorders, nigher education, hospitality management, intelligence and security studies, journalism, law studies, manufacturing, marketing, nutrition, public health, recreation administration, recreational therapy, social work, and sport administration.
+Interdisciplinary minors are available in African American studies, cinema, digital media studies, disaster sciences, East Asian studies, environmental studies, gender studies, international studies, medieval studies, museum studies, neuroscience, and society and health, and Southern Studies.
+Minors also may be chosen in certain disciplines in the professional schools: accountancy, American Sign Language interpreting, applied gerontology, general business, communication sciences and disorders, community engaged leadership, computer science, criminal justice, data science, education, engineering, entrepreneurship, geology, global security studies, higher education, hospitality management, intelligence and security studies, journalism, law studies, manufacturing, marketing, nutrition, public health, recreation administration, recreational therapy, social work, and sport administration.
 Students may declare a minor at any time by completing the proper notification in the dean's office, but they must declare a minor when they complete their degree application (see Degree Requirements section).